Ankorstore / Food & Drinks / Bastide du Laval

 They worked for a few months to reorganize the estate and planted several thousand olive trees.

-Roland completed his training by obtaining in 2010 a degree in oleologist from the University of Pharmacy of Montpellier.
-He is a certified taster, and is a regular member of the jury in prestigious competitions such as the Concours Général Agricole de Paris.
+He is a certified taster, and is regularly a member of the jury in prestigious competitions such as the Concours Général Agricole de Paris.

 The philosophy

-In the olive grove: the trees, although irrigated, produce little.
-On the one hand they are located at the limit of the climatic cultivation zone, and on the other hand they are pruned every year.
-Therefore, they concentrate their qualities in the few olives they produce.
+On the one hand they are located at the edge of the climatic cultivation zone, and on the other hand they are pruned every year.

 Harvesting is done manually, with combs and nets.

 Everything in the building has been designed for minimal impact on the environment and therefore maximum energy autonomy: orientation, insulation, respect for the authenticity of the site, use of noble and local materials.
-Outside the mill, this same philosophy prevails: olive pomace is reused as biofuel to heat the mill.
-The olive pulp is spread after composting to fertilize the soil.

-The machine used for the extraction is of the latest generation.
-It is no coincidence that the new arrival is Italian, and more precisely from Tuscany, a leading region in the production of green fruity olive oil.
 It is a two-phase mill, that is to say without the addition of water during crushing, which allows the oil to retain most of the aromas contained in the olive.

 We must also take into account the influence of the terroir, the varieties, and the optimal maturity of the olives.